 The recommendations have been approved by the NAR Leadership Team, affirmed by the RPAC Disbursements and Fundraising Trustees, and approved by the NAR Board of Directors in November 2014.

-Comprehensive materials on the recommendations are linked below.
+Comprehensive materials on the recommendations are available (PDF).
 Additional information will be posted as it becomes available.